grebtsew/FloorplanToBlender3d/README.md

 Finally we can open the newly created floorplan.blender file and see the result:
 ![gif2](Docs/demo2.gif)

-__Note__: this demo only uses default settings.
+__Note__: This demo only uses default settings.
 For instance coloring is by default random.

 # Testing
 Vital and core functionality are tested with pytest.
 To run tests yourself enter "Testing"-folder and run: